CATISNOTSODIUM/BOF/README.md

 x; // memory [4 | 4]
 ```

 By assigning value to the dummy variable, move one step, and replace the original value with the dummary variable, we can transfer the data in `O(1)` step.
-Although having variable assignment ruins the esoterism of Brainfuck, but who cares?
+Although having variable assignment ruins the esoterism of Brainf_ck, but who cares?

 Here is another example.